 - "Incomplete" Grades:

 - In accordance with university policy, a graduate student has at most 12 months from the end of the course to resolve an Incomplete.
 However, the instructor of the course (in consultation with the student) can set an earlier deadline for work to be completed.
 If the student fails to complete the work by the assigned deadline or within 12 months (whichever comes first), the Incomplete grade will automatically be converted to an F. If a student has two or more concurrent "Incomplete" grades in graduate courses, whether in graduate liberal studies courses or graduate courses in another program/department, he or she will need to remove the Incompletes before being permitted to register for courses in the following or any future semester.
 Each student will be responsible for both making her or his program director and advisor aware of the grade and then notifying these same individuals once the Incomplete is removed.
 At the discretion of the graduate liberal studies program director, exceptions may be made in the event of extenuating circumstances.

 - All students are again reminded that "Incomplete" grades are valid for a maximum of one year.
 Upon expiry, an "Incomplete" grade is converted to an F and the student will be dismissed from the Graduate School.
-Students with a grade of F in any graduate course are no longer eligible to continue as graduate students at UNCW.
+Students with a grade of F or U in any graduate course are no longer eligible to continue as graduate students at UNCW.

 - Two core courses: GLS 502 - Contemporary Issues in Liberal Studies and GLS 598 - Final Project in Liberal Studies are required.

 Beyond familiarizing students with cross-disciplinary reseach methods and standard conventions of academic discourse, GLS 502 explores major agendas that inform the MALS degree, most notably, interdisciplinarity, cultural diversity, and globalism.

 - The final project may take